If I had to pick one metric on Tonal that can help you stay focused on your goals, it would be a Strength Score.

 Traditionally, in the gym people who were serious about their strength and muscle gains would bring a notepad with a pen.

-Here is why I think tracking is awesome:
+Here is why I think tracking using Tonal strength score is awesome:

 - Tracking let you write down your weekly workout programs.